 candidates, which means that we also need to seek funding

 opportunities, and here too, we are on the lookout for ideas.
+Many thanks to Madame Nicole Machéré; during the [French] National

 Congress for the Compagnons stonemasons, I suggested holding our